rndchris/orange-star/readme.md

 # Orange Star
-Where Eating Out is Eating In"
+Where Eating Out is Eating In

 ## Primary Goals of App